 Q: How green is the Métalectrique system?

-Q: Electric vehicles can’t go as far as vehicles with an engine.
+Q: But surely, electric vehicles can’t go as far as vehicles with an engine?
 How far can your technology go?

 Q: How does it compare to Lithium-ion rechargeable batteries?